hengshuaiyao/HengshuaiYao.github.io/README.md

 My research has inspired Gradient TD ([GTD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf)), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf).
 However, my contributions were not recognized or credited by the literature for some reason.
 I was also part of the TDC paper development.

-My research interest is model-based reinforcement learning, and step-size adaptation.
+My interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.

 Understanding deep neural networks is my recent interest.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
 I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I'm an adjunct professor at Department of Computing Science, University of Alberta.